MelpomeneMU/demure-bismuth/Policies.md

 Certain topics require advance warning before they come up, and can be rejected as topics for RP or conversation by all players involved.

 These topics are off limits on public channels, +bboards, and other places where the reader may not have a choice before engaging with them.
+Characters themed around these topics are not allowed.

 - What topics?
 Including but not limited to: violence against children and pets, domestic violence, sexual violence, eating disorders, dysphoria, transphobia, homophobia, racism, self-harm, and suicide.
 These are topics that can provoke PTSD responses in players who are unprepared for them.